ds4se/chapters/rrobbes/smallcompanies.md

 These small companies face a different reality than large software companies.
 They do not have so many resources to allocate to long-term projects, being instead more focused on the short term.
 Should software analytics also attempt to address these cases?
 If the answer is far from clear, we bring some elements to the discussion, taking examples from the Chilean software industry as a basis.

-## The reality for small software companies.
+## The reality for small software companies

 Small software companies have different factors that must be taken into account in order to successfully apply software analytics.
 We identified the following two main factors: